L0rdM0rd/L0rdM0rd.github.io/_posts/2019-01-18-convergence.md

 ### The Closed Form Solution

 In this section, I will go through the steps to find model parameters for a single feature.
-The result for multiple features is known as the normal equation, or the closed form solution.
-The proof is conceptually the same but uses matrix notation for convenience.
-In either case, application is a direct solution of optimal parameters instead of an iterated approach (more on this later).
+Application of multiple features is conceptually the same process but is done using matrix notation for convenience.
+Either case provides a direct solution of optimal parameters instead of an iterated approach (more on this later).
 Lets get started!

 Our goal is to minimize our performance measure (RMSE) with respect to the model parameters ($$\beta_{0}$$ and $$\beta_{1}$$).
 We can drop the square root and the (1/m) constant since they have no effect on the end result.
-This simplifies our function to the sum of model errors (SE):
+This simplifies our function to the squared-sum of model errors (SE):

 $$\begin{equation}
 SE = \sum_{i=1}^{n}(y_{i}-\beta_{0}-\beta_{1}x_{i})^{2}